EvModder/Eventials/README.md

 * Become transparent but not invisible `/ghost [name]`
 * Place floating text `/ftxt <place/remove/list/edit/move/help>`
 * Option to hide player login/quit messages
+* Change the author on or unsign written books (currently broken)
 * Disguise a player as a mob (currently broken)

 ### Particles